-Section 19.
+Section 1.
 Committees.
-The Board of Directors, by resolution, may designate one or more committees, each committee to consist of one or more Directors elected by the Board of Directors, which shall have the functions provided in the resolution as initially adopted, and as thereafter supplemented or amended by further resolution.
-The Board of Directors may elect one or more of its members as alternate members of any committee who may take the place of any absent member or members at any meeting of a committee, upon request by the Chair of the meeting.
-Subject to the Open Meetings Act and other applicable law, each committee shall fix its own rules governing the conduct of its activities and shall make such reports to the Board of Directors of its activities as the Board of Directors may request.
+The Academy Board, by resolution, may designate one or more committees, each committee to consist of one or more Directors selected by the Academy Board.
+As provided in the resolution as initially adopted, and as thereafter supplemented or amended by further resolution, the committees shall have such powers as delegated by the Academy Board, except (i) filling of vacancies on the Academy Board or in the offices of the Academy Board or committees created pursuant to this Section; (ii) amendments to the Articles of Incorporation or Bylaws; or (iii) any action the Academy Board cannot lawfully delegate under the Articles, the Contract, the Bylaws or Applicable Law.
+All committee meetings shall at all times be in compliance with the Open Meetings Act.
+Each committee shall fix its own rules governing the conduct of its activities and shall make such reports to the Academy Board of its activities as the Academy Board may request.